warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 <aside class="warning">If an object in the sort array does not have a single key, the resulting sort order is implementation specific and might change.</aside>

-<aside>Currently, Cloudant Query does not support multiple fields with different sort orders, so the directions must be either all ascending or all descending.</aside>
+<aside>Currently, Mango does not support multiple fields with different sort orders, so the directions must be either all ascending or all descending.</aside>

 If the direction is ascending, you can use a string instead of an object to specify the sort fields.